 Welcome to your one-stop resource for voter registration and information at The New School.
-This guide will assist you in registering to vote in New York state or your state of residency for the primary and general elections in 2012.
-No matter your political affiliation, 2012 is shaping up to be an immensely important year in terms of economic and social issues that affect us all, and we strongly encourage all students, staff and faculty to vote and make an impact on the electoral process.
+This guide will assist you in registering to vote in New York state or your state of residency.
 Please consult the links to the left for information about registration, voting, electoral issues, and how to volunteer on campus.

-For more information, you may call the Office of Student Development and Activities as 212.229.5687
+For more information, you may call the Office of Student Development and Activities at 212.229.5687.

 Registering to Vote in New York State [+]